-The Finance Director is responsible for liaising with the College's bankers in relation to the College's bank accounts and existing loans.
+The Finance Director is responsible for liaising with the College's bankers in relation to the College's bank accounts, bank mandates and existing loans.

 All payments made must be approved in accordance with the bank mandate.
-All SMT are included on the bank mandate.
+All SMT eligible to be included on the bank mandate.
 One signatory is required for payments up to £5,000, and two signatories for payments over £5,000.